VincentVanlaer/mesa-school-labs/content/tuesday/lab-2.md

 ```
 The simulation will take a few minutes, and we've added custom code to plot the Eddington-Sweet velocity in `pgstar` as your simulation runs.

 Note: as you implement your calculation in `run_stars_extras.f90` and try to compile the code with `./mk`, you may run into bugs and error messages.
-The TA Team will help debug them.
+The TA Team can help debug them.

 ## Compare your results against 2D ESTER models

 To plot your final MESA results against 2D ESTER models, we will use the Python library [mesa-reader](https://billwolf.space/py_mesa_reader/) by Bill Wolf.
-If you have Python installed on your system, you'll need to install `mesa-reader` (e.g., `pip install mesa-reader`), and run the plotting script provided:
+If you have Python installed on your system, you'll need to install `mesa-reader` (e.g., `pip install mesa-reader`), and run the plotting script provided in your work directory:

 ```console
 python plot.py